MFEK/glif/README.md

 ## Overview

-Qglif mixes three technologies: Skia, a very powerful path rasterizer and manipulation library; Dear ImGui, an immediate mode OpenGL user interface toolkit; and Rust, a modern high-performance systems language.
+Qglif mixes three technologies: Skia, a very powerful path rasterizer and manipulation library; Dear ImGui, an immediate mode user interface toolkit; and Rust, a modern high-performance systems language.

 I wrote it after, hopefully, learning from the mistakes made by George Williams in FontForge, after being a user of FontForge for six years and a co-maintainer for one and a half years.